This is the second of 2 articles about alcohol and your health. Learn why drinking too much alcohol can be harmful in article 1.

 Find healthier ways to relax

-Alcohol has a depressive effect, slowing your brain function to give the illusion of calm.
-You can replace drinking with new skills, routines, and activities listed below that are good for your mental and physical health.
+Alcohol is a depressant.
+It slows your brain function to give the illusion of calm.
+You can replace drinking with new skills, routines, and activities that are good for your mental and physical health, like these:

-• Walk or ride your bike before dinner.
+- Walk or ride a bike before dinner.

 Don’t rely on alcohol-free drinks

-There are several brands of nonalcoholic beers, wines, and even spirits available today.
-And while these can be a fun substitute at a special occasion, don’t rely on alternatives to replace a daily habit.
+There are several brands of nonalcoholic beer, wine, and even spirits available today.
+And while these can be a fun substitute at a special occasion, don’t rely on them to replace a daily habit.
 “The flavor, the smell, and the bottle all prime your brain to have the real thing,” Dr. Attia says.
 That can lead you to break down and switch to alcohol.
-Concentrate instead on creating new habits that don’t involve drinking.
+Focus instead on creating new habits that don’t involve drinking.

 Get the support you need